cern-it-efp/EOSC-Testsuite/README.rst

 -In case of existing terraform files from a previous run a prompt is shown to ask for confirmation.

+-Added option --custom-nodes to set the number of instances that should be deployed for the shared cluster.

+-Using Terraform's yamldecode with configs.yaml for variables instead of Python's replace function with placeholders.

 ``20.2``

 -Using Ansible for VM configuration instead of Terraform's provisioners.